-The Board of Directors has reasonable expectation that the Company has adequate resources and support to continue its operational existence for the foreseeable future.
-For this reason, they continue to adopt the going concern basis in preparing the financial statements for the year ended 31 December 2022.
+During the General Meeting held on 30 August 2023, the shareholders of the Company resolved to approve the Board of Directors' decision to cease writing new business and run down the Company's portfolio.
+As disclosed in note 2, the Board of Directors has reasonable expectation that the Company has adequate resources and support from its shareholders to continue its operational existence for the foreseeable future.
+For this reason, the Board of Directors continue to adopt the going concern basis in preparing the financial statements of the Company for the year ended 31 December 2024.